 No. If you have documentation proving you resolved the denial reason(s) indicated in your notice of ineligibility, you may upload the documentation or mail it to BAR (Attention: CAP, 10949 N. Mather Blvd, Rancho Cordova, CA 95670) for re-evaluation purposes.
 Documentation must be submitted within 45 days from the date of your notice of ineligibility, as participation is limited to the availability of funds each fiscal year (July 1 - June 30).

 If I submit documentation for re-evaluation purposes, how long does it take BAR to review the documentation and re-evaluate eligibility?

-BAR typically reviews documentation submitted for re-evaluation purposes within two weeks of receipt.
+BAR typically reviews documentation submitted for re-evaluation purposes within five business days of receipt.
 Upon completion of the review, an updated determination notice will be mailed to you.

 If my application is approved, how will I be notified?

 If your application is approved, a letter of eligibility will be mailed to you.
 The letter will include information on your approved incentive amount and instructions on how to retire your vehicle at a BAR-contracted auto dismantler.

 Where do I take my vehicle to be retired?

 You must take your vehicle to a BAR-contracted auto dismantler to retire your vehicle.
 After you receive your letter of eligibility indicating your application is approved, schedule an appointment with the dismantler.